River banks bursting at the seams in Gisborne

-A Gisborne resident says while the local river is bursting at the seams, he expects the damage to be far greater in Tolaga Bay.
+A Gisborne resident says the local river is bursting at the seams, but he expects the damage to be far greater in Tolaga Bay.

 Mark Gemmell, who owns a farm on Wharekopae Rd, filmed the Waimata River in full flood after a hammering of rain overnight and this morning.

-He told the Herald there's also a lot of debris coming down the river.
+He told the Herald a lot of debris is coming down the river.

 Gemmell says the damage on his farm isn't too bad as it's relatively sheltered.

-He says the amount of rain the township's had hardly compares to that of Tolaga Bay.
+He says the amount of rain the township has had hardly compares to that of Tolaga Bay.

-Gisborne Civil Defence officials are out and about this morning assessing the damage from a night of heavy rain.
+Gisborne Civil Defence officials are this morning assessing the damage after a night of heavy rain.

 Dozens of roads are closed and many homes are without power.